Little Bird

 - 5V-tolerant

-- 5V-tolerant means an input pin can safely accept a 5V logic signal even if the device itself runs at a lower voltage.
-It matters because it reduces the risk of damaging the module when connecting it to 5V microcontroller boards.
+- 5V-tolerant means an input pin can safely accept a 5V logic signal even if the device itself runs at a lower voltage such as 3.3V.
+Such inputs can be wired directly to 5V microcontroller boards with less risk of damage.

 - Headers